NuschtOS/search/README.md

 ```

 It is assumed that the flake was loaded before with `:lf` and the module(s) is/are under `nixosModules.default`.
 For some flakes this may need to be adapted.

+## Contact

+For bugs and issues please open an issue in this repository.

+If you want to chat about things or have ideas, feel free to join the [Matrix chat](https://matrix.to/#/#nuschtos:c3d2.de).